amandabrastad/2022ws_do_ab/coursework.md

 #  Ambidextrous organizations

-by Amanda Brastad
+by Amanda C. Brastad (15-20 min)

+- Think about:
+    - Give 3 main points
+    - What do I want others to take from my presentation?

 ---

-## WHAT
+## WHAT IS IT?

-- What is ambidexstorus organitzations?
+- What is Ambidextrous organizations?
 - What is it needed for?

+---

+## HOW DOES IT WORK?

+- Concrete answers, how does one do it?
+- How do you do both innovation and stay in the market?

+---

+## WHY IS IT INTERESTING?

 ---